-Mindfulness, a core career and life strength, is the practice of becoming more fully aware of, and attentive to, what’s taking place within and around you.
+Mindfulness, a core career and life strength, is the practice of becoming more fully aware of and attentive to, without judgement, what’s taking place within and around you.
 It’s focus and concentration on steroids, with a big dosage of stress reduction.

-- Taking a walk (without technology!), paying close attention to what we’re seeing, hearing, feeling, touching, and smelling
+- Taking a walk (without technology!), paying close attention to what I’m seeing, hearing, feeling, touching, and smelling

-- Eating mindfully, by taking our time with each bite and not multi-tasking
+- Eating mindfully, by taking my time with each bite and not multi-tasking

-- Sitting comfortably or lying on our back on the carpet, and directing our attention to each part of our body in order to notice where it might be tense—and then focusing on our breathing while we tenderly observe this tension
+- Sitting comfortably or lying my back on the carpet, and directing my attention to each part of my body in order to notice where it might be tense—and then focusing on my breathing while I tenderly observe this tension

 - Silently reciting what’s called the loving-kindness mantra: “May I be safe and protected from inner and outer harm.”